Opinion | The economy needs help. Mnuchin’s response: Take money away.

 At issue is Treasury funding for various credit-support programs the Fed launched under the Cares Act, adopted by overwhelming bipartisan consensus on March 27.
 Contrary to Mr. Powell’s publicly expressed wishes, Mr. Mnuchin says that the programs must cease new operations on Dec.
 31, and unused funds, to the tune of roughly $450 billion, revert to the Treasury for reprogramming by Congress.
 The secretary offers two reasons: The Cares Act set a year-end sunset; and actual usage of the program has been minimal — only $25 billion in actual lending — so it is already overcapitalized.

 On the legal point, Mr. Mnuchin’s is a plausible interpretation, though hardly the only one possible.
-What is clear, though, is that his position suits Senate Republicans who have been lobbying the secretary to shut down the Fed programs lest they survive into a Democratic administration, where, Sen. Patrick J. Toomey (R-Pa.) has said they “could be very, very badly misused.”
+What is clear, though, is that his position suits Senate Republicans who have been lobbying the secretary to shut down the Fed programs lest they survive into a Democratic administration, where, Sen. Patrick J. Toomey (R-Pa.) has said, they “could be very, very badly misused.”
 A more cautious, less partisan view would be that the Fed’s programs should remain as an insurance policy against problems that very well might occur this winter due to a surging coronavirus.

 Erring on the side of insurance is also the best answer to Mr. Mnuchin’s argument — albeit accurate — that there has been so little use of the programs so far.
 In fact, the smooth functioning of markets reflects investor confidence that the Fed was standing by with a huge arsenal of financial firepower.
 That confidence may now weaken.
 We might add that the limited use of the Fed’s Main Street program for nonfinancial companies was due in part to restrictions Mr. Mnuchin himself advocated.
 Yes, there are other sources of capital, not linked to the Cares Act, for the next administration to draw upon, as Mr. Mnuchin noted.
 Again, though, the question is: Why limit the next administration’s options, given how hard it will be to get a request for new funding through Congress next year?